kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

 $ helm install prometheus-community/kube-prometheus-stack --generate-name --namespace prometheus
 ```

 This added a lot of stuff to our cluster.
+Among other things it added a number of custom resources.
+They are a way to extend the kubernetes APIs and doing so offer new resources that Kubernetes doesn't support out of the box.
+We will be designing our own custom resources in [part 5](https://devopswithkubernetes.com/part5/).

 You can remove almost everything with `helm delete [name]` with the name found via the `helm list` command.
 Custom resource definitions are left and have to be manually removed if the need arises.
+The definitions don't do anything by themselves so leaving them is not dangerous.

 Lets open a way into Grafana so we can see the data.